aly-001/eval-forge/README.md

 - `.env` - For sensitive data like API keys (not tracked in git)
 - `config.yaml` - For application settings like model choice and prompts

-# Vision
+## Vision

-## Current
+### Current Capabilities

-### Processes Openrouter agents

-### Example use cases
+Currently, this framework processes OpenRouter agents and provides a foundation for LLM evaluation.

+**Example use cases:**
-- Testing accuracy of a search model, like perplexity sonar-pro
+- Testing accuracy of a search model, like Perplexity Sonar-Pro
 - Ensuring a customer service bot maintains appropriate tone
+- Evaluating prompt effectiveness across different models

-## Future capabilities
+### Future Roadmap

+**Core Goals:**
-### Be able to jumpstart an evaluator for testing complex agents
+- **Quick evaluator setup**: Jumpstart an evaluator for testing complex agents with minimal configuration
-### Developers can focus purely on writing a clever eval function and providing the sample data.
+- **Developer-focused**: Allow developers to focus purely on writing clever eval functions and providing sample data
-### Also, I want to create a diverse library of templates.
-For example, a coding ability assessment eval function, or an MCP evaluator for AI agents.
-I also want to be able to collect templates from other devs so that people can add their own eval functions and templates to the library.
+- **Template library**: Create a diverse library of evaluation templates including:
+  - Coding ability assessment functions
+  - MCP evaluators for AI agents
+  - Custom evaluation templates from the community
+- **Community contributions**: Enable developers to add their own eval functions and templates to the library

+### Enterprise Integration

-## This could be useful for something like Theoriq.ai where creating hundreds of custom evaluators for agents is large part of the business model.
-It could integrate with Theoriq SDK, manage hashing, etc.
+This framework could be particularly useful for platforms like Theoriq.ai, where creating hundreds of custom evaluators for agents is a core part of the business model.
+Potential integrations include:
+- Theoriq SDK compatibility
+- Hashing and caching mechanisms for crypto style communication and reputation scores
+- Custom metric tracking